UPDATED June 13, 2019: I am currently in the process of updating this post. I used MarkBook software for over 6+ years.

 - Here are some problems with Markbook software

-- I wrote this post using Dragon NaturallySpeaking with 97% accuracy.
+- I wrote this post using Dragon, speaking naturally, with an overall speech-to-text transcription accuracy of 97%.

-MarkBook is better than using Excel or spreadsheet to calculate your marks because you can quickly display the mode (most consistent mark), as well as trends over time (most recent marks).
+MarkBook is better than using an Excel or Google spreadsheet to calculate your marks because you can quickly display the mode (most consistent mark), as well as trends over time (most recent marks).

 2. It’s easy to print out progress reports listing all of the marks are you have for students.